A matter of time

 Steel, LED-light, motor, micro controller, DC-DC converter, transistor, power supply, cable

 The light installation A matter of time explores the topic of time and its measurability.
-It addresses our time system based on the rotation of celestial bodies, which organizes and structures our everyday into exact units of time.
-It focuses on the immaterial phenomenon of light, which forms the departure point of a conceptual approach to the relationship between the solar system and time and refers self-referentially to its underlying materiality.
+It addresses our time system based on the rotation of celestial bodies, which organizes and structures our everyday life into exact units of time.